How India’s Aircraft Carrier Vikrant Went to War Against Pakistan

 After receiving training in the UK, an Indian Sea Hawk pilot performed the service’s first carrier landing on May 18, 1961.
 However, Vikrant subsequently sat out a 1965 conflict with Pakistan as she was undergoing a refit.

 Conflict in the Bay of Bengal

 By 1971, war clouds were again on the horizon between India and Pakistan due to Islamabad’s brutal repression of East Pakistan.
-This prompted millions of refugees to flee into India, prompting New Delhi to begin supporting insurgent supporting independence of the region from West Pakistan.
+This prompted millions of refugees to flee into India, leading New Delhi to support insurgents fighting for independence from West Pakistan

 By late 1971, the government of Indra Ghandi was set on supporting Bengali revolutionaries seeking to eject the Pakistani military entirely.

-Though only three of Vikrant’s four boilers were functioning, limiting her maximum speed to just 17 knots, naval command insisted she must participate in the coming conflict, lest a second no-show deal a blow to the Navy’s morale.
+Though only three of Vikrant’s four boilers were functional at the time, limiting maximum speed to just 17 knots, naval command insisted she must participate in the coming conflict, lest a second no-show deal a blow to the Navy’s morale.

 The air wing’s main combat strength came from INAS 300 “White Tiger” squadron, equipped with eighteen Sea Hawk fighter bombers.
 With a maximum speed of 600 miles per hour, these would have been outclassed had they encountered the handful of F-86 Sabre’s the Pakistani Air Force had deployed to East Pakistan, but their true potential lay as stable ground-attack platforms armed with four 20-millimeter Hispano cannons, and up to four 500-pound bombs or sixteen 5” rockets.